5th annual memorial ride

 Vertical Feet of Climbing

-This year we ride 55 miles, as Doug would have been 55, on a route with only minor changes from the previous year.
-A good warm up into downtown Golden will prepare you for the climb up Lookout Mountain to the first aid station.
-We’ll then head West, once again looping the neighborhood surrounding Chief Hosa.
-Aid station two is a welcome sight along the bike path.
-The third leg takes us towards Evergreen via the roller coaster ride down Kerr Gulch Road to Bear Creek Canyon.
-A third aid station is located in Bear Creek Lake Park before riding through the park and eventually west towards Rooney Road.
-The 55 mile riders will likely join up with 25 mile riders at the final joint aid station at the base of Dinosaur Ridge.
+This year we ride 56 miles, as Doug would have been 56 years old, on a route with only minor changes from the previous year.
+A good warm up into downtown Golden will prepare you for the climb up Lookout Mountain.
+We’ll then head West, once again looping the neighborhood surrounding Chief Hosa – the location of the ride aid station.
+The third leg takes us towards Evergreen via the roller coaster ride down Kerr Gulch Road to Bear Creek Canyon, through Bear Creek Lake Park, and eventually west towards Rooney Road.
 A well-earned, cold beer awaits you at Cannonball Creek Brewing after the steep finishing stretch up Washington Road.